LayeredStudio/quick-login/readme.txt

 5. Provider set-up page, with instructions

 == Changelog ==

+* Updated - Show info & scope for each connected provider

 = 0.4 - 29 May 2018 =
 * Updated - Display connected providers on Users list page